Wannie91/Combat-Robots-Overhaul/README.md

 Furthermore, each group is limited to the players maximum combat robot following count seperatedly.
 To make the technology more accessible in the game, all the robots recipes are unlocked after researching combat robotics 1.
 Their recipes has also changed.

-However, since I'm not sure yet about these balances, please let me what you thinkg or what I can change to make them more balanced.
+However, since I'm not sure yet about these balances, please let me what you think or what I can change to make them more balanced.